Reopening a Divorce in Minnesota

 Time Limits: When Can You Reopen a Divorce Case?

-Minnesota places strict deadlines on motions to re-open divorce decrees, depending on the grounds for reopening.
+Minnesota places strict deadlines on motions to reopen divorce decrees, depending on the grounds for reopening.
 If the basis for re-opening the matter is rooted in any of the three reasons previously discussed, the time limit for such motion may require the filing be made within one year of the divorce.
+Upon finding information, it is important to discuss the issue with an experienced family law attorney because a failure to file timely request may make it impossible to pursue the issue.

 An Experienced Family Law Attorney in Minnesota Is Necessary